Bajaj Allianz Life Insurance Products

 Bajaj Allianz Life Insurance is one of the foremost life insurance companies in India.
 If you are curious about how purchasing a life cover from Bajaj Allianz Life Insurance can benefit you, check out the top reasons to choose us.

-Bajaj Allianz Life Insurance Company has a claim settlement ratio of 99.02%1 for financial year 2021-22.
+Bajaj Allianz Life Insurance Company has a death claim settlement ratio of 99.04%1 for financial year 2022-23.
 This means we honor our promise to protect your loved ones, and your nominees will not have to worry about their genuine claims being rejected unnecessarily.

-CARE Ratings has issued a rating of CARE AAA (IS)$ to Bajaj Allianz Life Insurance Company.
+CARE Ratings has issued a rating of CARE AAA Stable Rating$ to Bajaj Allianz Life Insurance Company.
 This rating indicates that the company is stable, and your loved ones will be financially protected in your absence.

 Over the years, Bajaj Allianz Life Insurance Company has emerged as one of the most trusted brands in India.
 The company is a partnership between two powerful and successful entities in their own right - Bajaj Finserv Ltd, one of India’s most diversified non-banking financial institution and Allianz SE, one of the world’s leading asset managers and insurer.

 Not sure of the amount of coverage you need?
 In that case, a life insurance coverage calculator helps you figure out the minimum sum assured you need to protect your loved ones.
 All you need to do is enter some important details like your age, your annual income, the period over which you are planning to work, and other such details.
 This calculator will then give you an estimate of the cover amount that you need.

 If you have a good idea about the amount of coverage that you need and the policy that you want to buy, but aren’t very clear about what it will cost, this is the calculator that can help you out.
 The premium calculator gives you an estimate of how much the cover you wish to buy will cost.
 You can then use these details to plan your budget accordingly.